 In essence, we remove the feeding ground of many micro-organisms and stop the binary fission (multiplication) of bacteria by causing vibration and stress in the liquid .
 In addition, resonant frequencies can impair the vital membranes of cells and vacuoles.

 In general, micro-organisms have the tendency to attach to surfaces and develop biofilms.
+These biofilms may occasionally loosen and attach themselves further in the system causing clogging and reduced flux.

 A biofilm is an assemblage of surface-associated microbial cells that form an extracellular polymeric substance, named EPS-matrix.